front-end-intermediate/DOM-Scripting/readme.md

 };
 ```

-Finally, we’ll open our request, specifying the request type and the URL to make our request to.
+Finally, we open our request, specifying the request type and the URL to make our request to.

-Then, we’ll send our request.
+Then, we send our request.

 Try this in the console: